Copper wire

 Source: BHP analysis

-BHP is the world’s largest copper producer and with strong performance at Escondida, and solid contributions from our operations in Chile and South Australia, we have increased our FY2026 group copper guidance to 1.9 - 2.0 Mt.
+With a strong performance at Escondida, and solid contributions from our operations in Chile and South Australia, we have increased our FY2026 group copper guidance to 1.9 - 2.0 Mt.
 This is allowing us to maximise increased earnings from the recent run up in copper prices as well as gold.

 Mike Henry